mvdriel/php-crud-api2/README.md

 You see that the "belongsTo" relationships are detected and the foreign key value is replaced by the referenced object.
 In case of "hasMany" and "hasAndBelongsToMany" the table name is used a new property on the object.

+### Cache

+There are 4 cache engines that can be configured by the "cacheType" config parameter:

+- TempFile (default)
+- Redis
+- Memcache
+- Memcached

+You can install the dependencies for the last three engines by running:

+    sudo apt install php-redis redis
+    sudo apt install php-memcache memcached
+    sudo apt install php-memcached memcached

+The default engine has no dependencies and will use temporary files in the system "temp" path.

 ### Types

 These are the supported types with their default length/precision/scale: